Glossary_of_terminology

 Mill marks: Any imperfections or blemishes left on the surface of wood from the planing process.
 (See ‘chatter marks’)

-Moisture content: A measure of how much moisture is in a particular piece of wood and is expressed as a percent of its overall content.
+Moisture content: A measure of how much moisture is in a particular piece of wood and is expressed as a percentage of its overall content.

 Moisture Meter: Tool used to measure the amount of moisture contained in wood and other materials.
 The measurements are expressed in terms of percent of moisture content, e.g. 16% moisture content.